LinaMaudlej/BF-linux/README.md

-# Bluefiled on Linux
+# Bluefiled(BF) on Linux

 In this document we exaplain how to install Linux distributions on BlueField.
-In our machine we have the host CPU which (in my example plx00) and the Arm of BF.
+In our machine we have the host CPU and the Arm of BF.
 We need to install software in both host and BF side.
-First of all, we want to install the OS (in both).
-Then we will install the OFED.
+Firstly, we will install the OFED in the host.
 [Mellanox OFED - is a Mellanox tested and packaged version of OFED and supports two interconnect types using the same RDMA (remote DMA) and kernel bypass APIs called OFED verbs – InfiniBand and Ethernet.]
-Secondly, we will Enable the interface to make a bridge [ping] from the BF.
+Secondly, we will install OFED + Ubuntu in the BF.
-Finally, you can test you BF via the ib_xxx tests of the OFED.
+Thirdly, we will set the configuration of the BF (Sperated mode vs Embedded mode) Finally, we will our OFED with one example with RDMA and another with OFED examples.

 # Bluefiled on Ubuntu 18.04